 He was in the midst of interviewing for jobs on Wall Street when 9/11 happened, and those jobs became few and far between.
 Then he got a call from a friend who worked on Capitol Hill about a job at the House Committee on Ways and Means.
 “I interviewed on a Wednesday and moved to D.C. the following Monday,” he said.

 Although Mulvihill enjoyed working on tax and economic policies, he still felt a calling to finance.
 He worked at an investment bank in Chicago for a few years before moving back to Cincinnati in 2007.
-That’s also the year he joined U.S. Bank’s sports finance team, which at the time had just a handful of clients.
+That’s also the year he joined the U.S. Bank sports finance team, which at the time had just a handful of clients.

 Shortly after Mulvihill started, the 2008 financial crisis hit.
 Many banks were struggling to support sports teams and leagues while facing their own financial issues.
-U.S. Bank, which remained financially sound throughout the crisis, saw it as an opportunity to build new client relationships and deepen existing ones – launching the group into an industry-leading position.
+At U.S. Bank, which remained financially sound throughout the crisis, we saw it as an opportunity to build new client relationships and deepen existing ones – launching the group into an industry-leading position.